Morgan Stanley names Collins to global healthcare banking co-head role: memo

 A Morgan Stanley spokeswoman confirmed the contents of the memo.

 Morgan Stanley ranks No. 2, both in the United States and globally, in the M&A advisory league tables.
-The healthcare group has advised on high profile deals recently including Pfizer Inc’s $160 billion deal for Allergan PLC and Shire PLC’s and Perrigo Company PLC’s successful defense against a $31 billion hostile takeover attempt by Mylan NV.
-(Reporting by Mike Stone and Olivia Oran in New York; Editing by Frances Kerry)
+The healthcare group has advised on high profile deals recently including Pfizer Inc’s (PFE.N) $160 billion deal for Allergan PLC (AGN.N) and Shire PLC’s (SHP.L) and Perrigo Company PLC’s (PRGO.N) successful defense against a $31 billion hostile takeover attempt by Mylan NV (MYL.O).

+Reporting by Mike Stone and Olivia Oran in New York; Editing by Frances Kerry